nxskok/pasias/docs/22-thingy.md

 (c) We are going to make a scree plot to decide on the number of clusters our K-means clustering should use.
 Using a loop, or otherwise,
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">I grew up in the UK, and when I saw that in an    exam, it was code for *the way they say is obvious but long, and    the otherwise-way is clever but short*.
-I think this is one of    those.</span> obtain the total within-cluster sum of squares for these
-data for each number of clusters for 2 up to 20.
+\marginnote{I grew up in the UK, and when I saw that in an    exam, it was code for *the way they say is obvious but long, and    the otherwise-way is clever but short*.
+I think this is one of    those.} obtain the total within-cluster sum of squares for these data for each number of clusters for 2 up to 20.